 All wiring must conform to the National Electric Code (NEC), or Canadian Electric Code (CEC) and any local codes.
+Refer to figure 14 for typical unit wiring diagram.
+See figures and for field wiring.
+Refer to figure 18 for terminal designations on blower control.

-- 1 Refer to appliance rating plate for proper fuse size. - 2 Install room thermostat and make wire connections to the control.
+- 1 Refer to appliance rating plate for proper fuse size. - 2 Install room thermostat and make wire connections to the fan control board.
 Avoid installing thermostat on an outside wall or where it can be affected by radiant heat.
-Set the adjustable heat anticipator on thermostat according to the wiring diagram sticker provided on unit. - 3 Install a separate fused disconnect switch near unit so power can be shut off for servicing. - 4 Complete line voltage wiring from disconnect switch near unit to make-up box.

-NOTE - An equipment ground screw is provided.
-Refer to unit wiring diagram and figure 14 for ELO183B series units.
-Ground unit using a suitable ground wire.

-5 - Any 120V accessory rated up to 1 amp can be connected to the EAC terminal on the A15 ST9103A control.
-The EAC terminal is energized when the blower is in operation.
+Set the adjustable heat anticipator on thermostat according to the wiring diagram sticker provided on unit. - 3 Install a separate fused disconnect switch near unit so power can be shut off for servicing. - 4 Complete line voltage wiring from disconnect switch near unit to make-up box. - NOTE An equipment ground screw is provided.
+Refer to unit wiring diagram.
+Ground unit using a suitable ground wire. - 5 Any 120V accessory rated up to 1 amp can be connected to the EAC terminal on the A15 ST9103A control.
+The EAC terminal is energized when the blower is in operation. - 6 A 24V dehumidistat or ComfortSense® 7000 input (from terminal D) can be connected to the reverse-acting HUM terminal on the A54 blower control.
+See figure 18.

-A WARNING
+WARNING